viktorcsimma/acorn-calc/README.md

 For a bundle that works on other machines, you have to include certain Linux shared libraries.
-But remember _not_ to include every dependency `ldd` lists, as these would trump system-specific libraries.
+But remember _not_ to include every dependency `ldd` lists, as some of them would trump system-specific libraries.

 [This bundle](https://csimmaviktor.web.elte.hu/calc_linux.zip)
 seems to work.